Caryatid: Ancient usage

 Some of the earliest known examples were found in the treasuries of Delphi, including that of Siphnos, dating to the 6th century BC.
 However, their use as supports in the form of women can be traced back even earlier, to ritual basins, ivory mirror handles from Phoenicia, and draped figures from archaic Greece.

-The best-known and most-copied examples are those of the six figures of the Caryatid porch of the Erechtheion on the Acropolis at Athens.
-One of those original six figures, removed by Lord Elgin in the early 19th century in an act which severely damaged the temple and is widely considered to be vandalism and looting, is currently in the British Museum in London.
-The Greek government does not recognise the British Museum's claims to own any part of the Acropolis temples and the return of the stolen Caryatid to Athens along with the rest of the so-called Elgin Marbles is the subject of a major international campaign.
+The best-known and most-copied examples are the six figures of the Caryatid porch of the Erechtheion on the Acropolis in Athens.
+One of these original six figures was removed by Lord Elgin in the early 19th century, an action that caused significant damage to the temple.
+The figure is currently held in the British Museum in London.
+The Greek government does not recognise the British Museum's claim of ownership over any part of the Acropolis monuments, and the return of the Caryatid, along with other monuments commonly known as the Elgin Marbles, to Athens has been the subject of an ongoing international dispute.
 The Acropolis Museum holds the other five figures, which are replaced onsite by replicas.
 The five originals that are in Athens are now being exhibited in the new Acropolis Museum, on a special balcony that allows visitors to view them from all sides.
-The pedestal for the caryatid removed to London remains empty, awaiting for its return.
+The pedestal for the caryatid removed to London remains empty, awaiting its return.
 From 2011 to 2015, they were cleaned by a specially constructed laser beam, which removed accumulated soot and grime without harming the marble's patina.
 Each caryatid was cleaned in place, with a television circuit relaying the spectacle live to museum visitors.

 Although of the same height and build, and similarly attired and coiffed, the six Caryatids are not the same: their faces, stance, draping, and hair are carved separately; the three on the left stand on their right foot, while the three on the right stand on their left foot.
 Their bulky, intricately arranged hairstyles serve the crucial purpose of providing static support to their necks, which would otherwise be the thinnest and structurally weakest part.

 The Romans also copied the Erechtheion caryatids, installing copies in the Forum of Augustus and the Pantheon in Rome, and at Hadrian's Villa at Tivoli.
 Another Roman example, found on the Via Appia, is the Townley Caryatid.